 So with this in mind, I decided to break down the difference between architects and building designers so you can make the best decision for your business.

-An architect is a design professional who can be involved in every stage of your building design.
 They can generate design concepts, create detailed drawings, renderings and plans, obtain quotes for labour and materials, assist with scoping and budgeting and manage construction consultants.

-Architects complete a 5+ year university degree and to qualify for this course, they’ll require a HSC ATAR in the high 90’s (this differs from other educational pathways will have lower barriers to entry).
+Architects complete a 5+ year university degree and to qualify for this course, they'll require a HSC ATAR in the high 90’s (this differs from other educational pathways which have lower barriers to entry).
 Architecture students typically deep-dive into the art and science of building design, with a focus on conceptual and technical design, as well as periphery topics like design history and contract law.

 To legally operate as an architect, you must: